cplmakerlab/cplmakerlab.github.io/_guides/how-to-create-a-slide-deck.md

 ### Step 4

-Enter a name for your slide deck, and then click + Add slide to create your first slide.
+Enter a name for your slide deck, and hit the SAVE button at the top.
+Then click + Add slide to create your first slide.

 ![](/uploads/how-to-create-a-slide-deck/guides-new-slidedeck.png){: width="943" height="419"}